1Password/electron-secure-defaults/README.md

 # electron-secure-defaults

 This is a security-enhanced fork of [electron-quick-start-typescript](https://github.com/electron/electron-quick-start-typescript).
-It can be used as a starter kit for a new Electron app, or as an annotated resource for annyone looking to harden an existing app.
+It can be used as a starter kit for a new Electron app, or as an annotated resource for anyone looking to improve an existing project.

-The configuration in this repository is used in conjunction with [electron-hardener](https://github.com/1password/electron-hardener) to secure the [1Password](https://1password.com) desktop app.
+The configuration in this repository is used in conjunction with [electron-hardener](https://github.com/1password/electron-hardener) to provide a secure frontend foundation for the [1Password](https://1password.com) desktop app.

 ## Usage

 Build and run the quick start demo with `npm install && npm start`.
-For more detail, see [electron-quick-start-typescript](https://github.com/electron/electron-quick-start-typescript) to b
+For more information, see [electron-quick-start-typescript](https://github.com/electron/electron-quick-start-typescript).

-[Electronegativity](https://github.com/doyensec/electronegativity) is included for static analysis.
+[Electronegativity](https://github.com/doyensec/electronegativity) is included and configured for the codebase.
 Run `npm run electronegativity` to check for vulnerabilities.
-Warnings which are correctly handled in the codebase are suppressed.

 ## Security Design